allmaps/allmaps/packages/staple/README.md

   rcps
 )

-// Use the .toGeoreferencedMaps() method to solve the stapled transformation
+// Use the .toGeoreferencedMaps() method to solve the stapled transformation and infere new GCPs from the staples const resultingGeoreferencedMaps = stapledtransformation.toGeoreferencedMaps() const resultingGeoreferencedMap0 = resultingGeoreferencedMaps[0] const resultingGeoreferencedMap1 = resultingGeoreferencedMaps[1]

+// Here one staple created one new GCP on both of it's maps,
-// and infere new GCPs from the RCPs const resultingGeoreferencedMaps = stapledtransformation.toGeoreferencedMaps() const resultingGeoreferencedMap0 = resultingGeoreferencedMaps[0] // map now has 3 + 1 = 4 GCPs
+// with the original resource point and a new, identical geo point. resultingGeoreferencedMap0.gcps.length // return 4: map with 3 + 1 = 4 GCPs
-const resultingGeoreferencedMap1 = resultingGeoreferencedMaps[1] // map now has 6 + 1 = 7 GCPs
+resultingGeoreferencedMap1.gcps.length // return 4: map with 3 + 1 = 4 GCPs
+resultingGeoreferencedMap0.gcps[3] // { resource: [4779, 261] , geo: [4.941781094220815, 52.34760910486503] }
+resultingGeoreferencedMap1.gcps[3] // { resource: [414, 3597] , geo: [4.941781094220815, 52.34760910486503] }

 ```

 ### Using StapledTransformation directly